lingbend/startup/README.md

 ### Elevator pitch

+The start of a new year is a new chance to improve ourselves, to try again.
+Often its hard to keep up the motivation to exercise, journal, or serve others.
+More immediately pleasurable activities often take their place such as sleeping in, playing video games, or watching Disney+.
+The goal-tracking site makes it easy to keep up motivation, by combining the immediate pleasure of games and entertainment with long term success.
+Easy to use, it even integrates with Canvas to keep track of all your homework assignments and tie them to goals that you find intrinsically motivating.
+It keeps track of streaks and helps you keep up motivation by creating a community of friends to help.
+It also

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ### Design